 How Much Will Business Voice Cost Me?

 Microsoft 365 Business Voice is priced at $20 USD per user, per month.
 The price includes all telecom taxes and regulatory fees.
-If you were to purchases the 3 licenses separately, it would cost you $24.
+If you were to purchase the 3 licenses separately, it would cost you $24.
 So you are saving $4 with the Business Voice bundle.

 As I mentioned above, each user gets 3,000 minutes for domestic calls to the US and Canada.
 Even better, those minutes are all pooled together between your entire tenant.
 So, for example, if you have 20 subscribers, you actually get a total of 60,000 minutes per month to pool at no extra charge.

-For audio conferencing you get an unlimited number of ‘dial-in’ minutes.
-That means, it does not cost you extra if your meeting participants are calling in to your conference call.
-If during a conference call, you need to dial-out to someone, those are known as “dial-out” minutes.
+For audio conferencing, you get an unlimited number of ‘dial-in’ minutes.
+That means it does not cost you extra if your meeting participants are calling into your conference call.
+If during a conference call, you need to dial out to someone, those are known as “dial-out” minutes.
 Each Business Voice user gets 60 dial-out minutes per month, which are also pooled together across all users.
-Typically, meeting hosts will have already shared the dial-in info with all participants, making it less likely that a host will need to dial-out.
+Typically, meeting hosts will have already shared the dial-in info with all participants, making it less likely that a host will need to dial out.

 In the event that you should exceed your total quota of minutes, you'll only be charged 1.3 cents per minute for domestic calls.
-Here is an excerpt from the Microsoft calling rate table to landline for calls originating from US.
+Here is an excerpt from the Microsoft calling rate table to landline for calls originating from the US.

 Australia: 4.4 cents